Kong/terraform-provider-kong-gateway/docs/resources/acl.md

 - `created_at` (Number) Unix epoch when the resource was created.
 Requires replacement if changed.
 - `id` (String) A string representing a UUID (universally unique identifier).
 Requires replacement if changed.
 - `tags` (List of String) A set of strings representing tags.
 Requires replacement if changed.
-- `workspace` (String) The name or UUID of the workspace.
+- `workspace` (String) The name of the workspace.
 Default: "default"; Requires replacement if changed.

 ## Import